egberts/easy-admin/README.md

 Scripts for easy system administration that is targeting white-lab managers, bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.

-Imagine that you installed a package using one of those distro package tools, they didn't configure it right or it was just barely usable at "basic settings".
+Imagine that you installed a package using one of those distro package tools, they didn't configure it right, or it was just barely usable at "basic settings".

 Now we have these bash scripts, that takes you even further in customization.